 Back in 1994, the CPSC and Window Covering Manufacturers Association, Inc. hatched a plan to eliminate loops from most window blind pull cords and provide consumers with free repair kits to alter their existing products.

 Again, in 2000, a similar plan was rolled out to address loops in the inner cords of window blinds.
-But the threat continues: in 1981–1995, 183 children died due to window blind cords in the U.S.
+But the threat continues: in 1981–1995,

 Recently, Dr. Gary A. Smith and a team from Nationwide Children’s Hospital in Columbus, OH, set out investigate whether these types of injury were still occurring.
 Their findings are published this month in the journal Pediatrics.